 VINEYARDS

-Broken Rock Vineyard
+Broken Rock Ranch Vineyard

-Broken Rock Vineyard is strategically located in the Atlas Peak AVA just off Silverado Trail, and features volcanic and granite-like sub soil.
+Broken Rock Ranch Vineyard is strategically located in the Atlas Peak AVA just off Silverado Trail, and features volcanic and granite-like sub soil.
 Western exposure on the slope provides abundant ripening afternoon sun to deliver brawny hillside structure, dark fruit aromatics and rich valley floor flavor.
 Elite vineyard designer & operator, Bill Hill, owns Broken Rock.
 The vines chosen for our Broken Rock Cabernet Sauvignon are grown from Clone 337 on Riperia Gloire rootstock using bi-lateral cordon trellising and vertical shoot position (“VSP”) training.

 Found in the eastern hills above the City of Napa, the Atlas Peak AVA is among the coolest of Napa Valley’s mountain appellations.
 Facing mostly southwest, the AVA gets just enough direct sunlight in the afternoon and is well insulated from the heat of the valley floor.
 Heat spikes are uncommon, which reduces the chance of sunburn, dehydration or sugar accumulation in the grapes before maturity.
 Temperatures drop at night to help maintain grape acidity.